-The Council employs a collaborative approach to planning and decision-making.
-It plans to focus its future efforts on facilitating sharing of data between state organizations to support better decision making, government efficiency, and prevention of fraud and waste.
-In addition to state organizations, the Council works with a number of outside groups (Open Data Delaware, Zip Code Wilmington, Technology Forum of Delaware, Technical.ly Delaware, and Delaware Coalition for Open Government) ensuring a broad base for citizen-level involvement.
-Delaware's new administration has already indicated its strong support for the Open Data concept.
+Mili The Council employs a collaborative approach to planning and decision-making; future efforts focus on facilitating sharing of data between state organizations to support better decision making, government efficiency, and prevention of fraud and waste.
+The Council works with a number of outside groups (Open Data Delaware, TechImpact, Zip Code Wilmington, Technology Forum of Delaware, Technical.ly Delaware, and Delaware Coalition for Open Government) ensuring a broad base for citizen-level involvement.
 Funds to cover the cost to maintain and expand this important resource are included in the general operating funds of all participating organizations as part of ongoing information and technology initiatives.
 The Council maintains metrics on access (page views and sources of referral) and ensures data are refreshed according to an established schedule.
 DTI's role is to work with each contributing organization to automate data updates, as well as to assure state data security standards are met.
-Data coordinators within each participating organization approve the publication of datasets on behalf of their agencies.
-The coordinators work to assure that datasets are described in a way that is understandable for consumers.
-DTI and GIC collaborate with agencies to create documentation and visualizations of the data that make them more useful and comprehensible.
+Data coordinators in participating organizations approve dataset publication on behalf of their agencies and assure data is described in a way consumers find relatable.
+DTI and GIC collaborate with agencies create data visualizations and documentation that make the data more useful and comprehensible.
 The state is entirely responsible for the oversight and outcomes of this initiative.
-Open Data enjoys strong support from governance and is mentioned in newly-elected Governor John Carney's Action Plan for the state.

-Education about the Open Data Portal will be an ongoing activity.
+Education about the Open Data Portal is an ongoing activity.
 The website offers individuals and organizations a way to suggest new datasets.
 The Council members continue to work with many people throughout every state agency to educate workers about what the portal is.
 They provide an understanding of how it can be used as a benefit to Delawareans and the portal's value as a tool to reduce administrative work and increase civic engagement.

-Significance
+An annual Open Data Challenge hackathon engages the public in creative use of data to improve the way the state does business and serves residents.